 What is a session like?

 I provide a safe, confidential space for our sessions and will encourage you to talk about what is troubling you.
 At our first session, I will ask you some questions to help me understand how I can help you to find a way forward with your problems.
 During sessions, I will listen to you with the aim of helping you feel clearer about the extent and effect of your problems, and to help you recognise possible solutions.
-Part of the work may involve considering what you are thinking, feeling and doing (or not doing), and how our thoughts, emotions and behaviours interact together.
+Part of the work may involve considering what you are thinking, feeling and doing (or not doing), and how our thoughts, emotions and actions interact together.
 I may offer ideas to work on outside of the sessions, such as keeping a journal or carrying out exercises.
-Part of the work might involve you finding internal resources for changes in thinking and acting, and in making the changes you have decided on.